Susan Page

-Susan Lea Page (born February 12, 1951) is an American journalist and biographer, and the Washington DC Bureau Chief for USA Today newspaper.
+Susan Lea Page (born February 12, 1951) is an American journalist, political commentator, and biographer, and the Washington, D.C. bureau chief for USA Today.

 Early life

 Page, a native of Wichita, Kansas, is a 1973 graduate of Northwestern University's Medill School of Journalism, where she was editor-in-chief of the Daily Northwestern, and has a master's degree from Columbia University Graduate School of Journalism, where she was a Pulitzer Fellow.

 As a child, Page had two passions: music and journalism.
-She began studying oboe in the third grade and played it in the school orchestras throughout her public school education.
+She began studying oboe in the third grade and played it in the school orchestras throughout her public-school education.
 She was also the editor-in-chief of her high school yearbook, The Hoofbeats, and served as a reporter and editor for her high school newspaper, The Stampede.
-She considered attending music school, but ultimately decided to pursue journalism at Northwestern University.
+She considered attending music school but ultimately decided to pursue journalism at Northwestern University.